-Note 1 Summary of significant accounting policies
+Summary of significant accounting policies

-i) Basis of preparation
+(i) Basis of preparation

 The Trust was established on 13 March 2008 to facilitate the issuance of convertible preference shares.
-The Trust, a trust entity established in Australia, has issued \$600 million non-cumulative, unsecured, mandatorily convertible preference securities.
+The Trust has issued \$600 million non-cumulative, unsecured, mandatorily convertible preference securities.
 The proceeds of the issue have been used by the Trust to purchase preference shares in Macquarie CPS LLC.
 Macquarie CPS LLC has, in turn, invested the proceeds of subscription in subordinated notes issued by Macquarie (UK) Group Services Limited, which are guaranteed by Macquarie Group Limited on a subordinated basis.

-The principal accounting policies adopted in the preparation of this financial report and that of the previous financial year are set out below.
+The principal accounting policies adopted in the preparation of this Financial Report and that of the previous financial year are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.

-This financial report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards (which includes Australian Interpretations by virtue of AASB 1048 Interpretation and Application of Standards) and the Corporations Act 2001.
+This Financial Report is a general purpose Financial Report which has been prepared in accordance with Australian Accounting Standards (which includes Australian Interpretations by virtue of AASB 1048 Interpretation and Application of Standards) and the Corporations Act 2001 (Cth) (the Act).